3 Science-Based Strategies We Learned During COVID-19 to Keep Motivated and Stay in Control During Uncertain Times

 If you’d like to read more information about how the brain is wired, I go into a lot more depth about the Triune Model of the Brain in my two books, It’s Up to You!
 Why Most People Fail to Live the Life they Want and How to Change It, and The Banana Trap: How to Escape a Life of Stress and Finally Break Free.

-But, in summary, your brain is wired against uncertainty and all 3 levels will work to build as much certainty as it can.
+In summary, your brain is wired against uncertainty and all 3 levels will work to build as much certainty as it can.

-Which is why the supermarket shelves are empty of toilet rolls.
 It’s a form of control in a time of uncertainty, an attempt to make things more certain.

 Unfortunately, when panic sets in and emotions run high, the neomammalian forebrain is subjugated by the lower levels of the brain.
 Decisions are made not on rational logic but on emotion and instincts.